makhowastaken/AGB_TACT/README.md

 DPad board in order to lift the DPad a bit and prevent it from pressing too many buttons at once.
 See the [video](https://youtu.be/q93zTNmFXSk) for more details.

+A better option is to 3D print the adapter.
+Print slow and with supports and snap the adapter into the DPAD.
+Install with no membrane.
+Shimming the middle support post of the DPAD may be necessary to prevent hitting all four buttons simultaneously.
+Too low and you will hit all buttons at the same time, too high and you will not be able to hit any buttons.

 ### ~1.5mm buttons

 I've tried the following buttons, in the order of preference: